granthale/wip-book/content/Notes/defining technology.md

 ---
-title: Defining Technology
 author: Grant
+tags:
-tag: seed
+  - seed
 ---
 When someone invokes the word "technology", they're often implicitly referring to electronics.
 And while that's one illustration, it's far from the word's main meaning.
-See [[technology is not just software]]
+See [[Technology is Not Just Software]]

 I like Miriam Webster's definition: